arlionn/stata-pyforest/README.md

 Prequisites
 ---------------------------------

 pyforest requires Stata version 16 or higher, since it relies on the Python integration introduced in Stata 16.0.
 It also requires Python 3.x and the scikit-learn library.
-For more information on installing Python or scikit-learn, refer to their websites here:
+If you have not installed Python or scikit-learn, I would highly recommend starting with the (Anaconda distribution)[https://docs.anaconda.com/anaconda/]

 Installation